cgomeznt/iTop/guia/integrateocsitop.rst

 	Warning - Contact to notify (carlos.gomez@demo.com) not found in iTop.
 Nobody will be notified of the results of the synchronization.
 	Info - Synchro User: 'admin' <my.email@foo.org> (1).
-	Info - Ok, the Synchro Data Source 'Synchro Brand OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro OSFamily OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro OSVersion OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro Server Model OCSng' exists in iTop and is up to date Info - There is no Synchro Data Source named 'Synchro Server OCSng' in iTop.
+	Info - There is no Synchro Data Source named 'Synchro Brand OCSng' in iTop.
+Let's create it.
+	Info - There is no Synchro Data Source named 'Synchro OSFamily OCSng' in iTop.
+Let's create it.
+	Info - There is no Synchro Data Source named 'Synchro OSVersion OCSng' in iTop.
+Let's create it.
+	Info - There is no Synchro Data Source named 'Synchro Server Model OCSng' in iTop.
+Let's create it.
+	Info - There is no Synchro Data Source named 'Synchro Server OCSng' in iTop.
 Let's create it.
 	Info - Skipping optional attribute enclosure_id.
 	Info - Skipping optional attribute powerA_id.